Zoë Wanamaker: Public advocacy

 She is a patron of Dignity in Dying, the Lymphoedema Support Network, Youth Music Theatre UK and of the Young Actors' Theatre, Islington.
 She is also one of the Honorary Patrons of the London children's charity Scene & Heard.
 Wanamaker also supports Survival International's campaign to save the threatened native tribes in Brazil.

 In August 2014, Wanamaker was one of 200 public figures who were signatories to a letter to The Guardian expressing their hope that Scotland would vote to remain part of the United Kingdom in September's referendum on that issue.

-Wanamaker is one of nine presidents of The Young People's Trust for the Environment.
+Wanamaker is one of nine presidents of Better Planet Education.